-Attach the tassels, disc, and the sides of the box to the chocolate pieces with melted chocolate, using a fine tip paint brush.
+Attach the tassels, disc, and sides of the box to the chocolate pieces with melted chocolate, using a fine-tip paintbrush.

-Fill you Chocolate Graduation Cap Boxes with candies, nuts, gifts, or bite size graduation chocolates.
+Fill your Chocolate Graduation Cap Boxes with candies, nuts, gifts, or bite-size graduation chocolates.
 I made some white chocolate diplomas and books for in my boxes.
-If you’ve never used candy molds to create chocolates, I’ve also included a tutorial with the Chocolate Penguin Box blog post.
+If you've never used candy molds to create chocolates, I've also included a tutorial with the Chocolate Penguin Box blog post.

 I used food coloring markers to add some color to the white chocolate pieces in the box.

 As I'm writing this, I realize that I need to go buy some boxes to package these in and think small cake boxes will do the trick, so I'm off to the cake decorating store to get what I need.

 Store your chocolate box at room temperature for up to one month.